magento/devdocs/src/cloud/cdn/fastly-vcl-bypass-to-origin.md

   - Setup
 ---

-In some cases, you might need to configure a custom VCL snippet to bypass Fastly and submit requests from a specific IP address directly to the origin server.
-For example, if the Fastly service is returning incorrect headers, you can bypass Fastly to troubleshoot the problem.
+In some cases, you might need to bypass Fastly caching and submit requests directly to the origin server, for example to determine whether site issues are caused by caching, or to troubleshoot  You can use the VCL configure a custom VCL snippet to bypass Fastly caching and submit requests directly to the origin server.
+This might be to

 {:.bs-callout-info}
 We recommend adding custom VCL configurations to a Staging environment where you can test them before running them in a Production environment.

 {:.procedure}